 This form, required to be presented to you three days before signing a loan, allows you to compare the actual terms of the loan with the initial Loan Estimate provided by your bank.
 These disclosures are required when applying for a reverse mortgage, home equity line of credit, and other housing-related loans.

 Dozens of new laws and amendments have been created over the decade as lenders tried to skirt around current legislation or create novel ways of distorting the terms of certain loans.
-However, some of the most significant changes to the Truth in Lending Act have come in recent years.
+However, some of the most significant changes to TILA have come in recent years.